Kibale Forest National Park: (Budget) Chimpanzee Tracking Tours

 There are 13 species of primates in Kibale National Park.
 The park protects several well-studied habituated communities of Common Chimpanzee, as well as several species of Central African monkey including the Uganda Mangabey (Lophocebus ugandae), the Ugandan Red Columbus (Procolobus tephrosceles) and the L’Hoest’s Monkey.
 Other primates that are found in the park include the black (Columbus satanas) Columbus and the blue monkey (Cercopithecus mitis).

 The park’s population of elephants travels between the park and Queen Elizabeth National Park.
-Other terrestrial mammals that are found within Kibale National Park include red and blue duikers, bush pigs, warthogs, and buffalo.
+Other terrestrial mammals that are found within Kibale National Park include red and blue duikers, bush pigs, warthogs and buffalo.

 The carnivores that are present include leopards, bush pigs, three species of duiker and two species of otter.
 In addition, lions visit the park on occasion.